huynhdanhlang/nodejs_microservice/README.md

 # This repo is forked from repo: [nodejs_microservice](https://github.com/codergogoi/nodejs_microservice) (Author: [codergogoi](https://github.com/codergogoi))

+ - About the purpose, the repo will maintain a base on the old repo and can add some features in the future.

 # NodeJS Microservice
 NodeJS Microservice Architecture Example with realtime project